Community Infrastructure Levy (CIL)

-If you are applying for a development that will trigger a CIL liability (involves creation or conversion of floorspace 100sqm or more or the creation of a new dwelling) then you must complete and submit a ‘CIL Additional Information Requirement Form’, alongside all other application forms and supporting information.
+If you are applying for a development that will trigger a CIL liability (involves creation or conversion of floorspace 100sqm or more or the creation of a new dwelling) then you must complete and submit a ‘CIL Form 1: Additional Information’, alongside all other application forms and supporting information.

 The information provided on this form will enable us to determine whether or not CIL is payable and to calculate the chargeable amount.
 Failure to supply this information will invalidate your application and lead to delays with your planning application.

 If you think existing floorspace (to be used or demolished) should be deducted as part of the CIL calculations, you must be able to demonstrate it has been in continuous lawful use for at least six months in the last three years, prior to the development being permitted.
 You must supply evidence to support your claim.

 If no information is received, under Regulation 40, we can deem any existing floorspace to be zero when we calculate the chargeable rate.

 Some developments do not require planning permission and can be carried out under 'permitted development'.
 However, if the new build floorspace exceeds 100sqm the development is likely to be CIL liable.
 You must therefore complete and return a 'Form 5: Notice of Chargeable Development' to us before any works start in relation to the development.
 We can then calculate and apply a CIL charge.